 Fluorescent dye; supplied as an NHS ester for coupling to primary amine groups.
-Compatible with self-labeling tag systems, e.g. HaloTag® and SNAP-tag®.
+NHS ester can be converted to relevant substrate for use in self-labeling tag systems, e.g. HaloTag® and SNAP-tag®.
 Suitable for confocal fluorescent imaging and super resolution microscopy (SRM) techniques, such as dSTORM (live and fixed cells) and STED.
 Cell permeable.
 Excitation maximum = 549 nm; emission maximum = 571 nm; Quantum yield = 0.88; Extinction coefficient = 101,000 M-1cm-1; A280 correction factor is 0.169.

 We also offer Janelia Fluor® conjugated antibodies and custom conjugation services with our sister company Novus Biologicals.